 Level IV - Subsequent Dismissal

 Students who do not meet academic or progress standards after Level III reinstatement and/or have not fulfilled the prior “Academic Success Contract(s)” will be dismissed from VVC for two semesters.
 A letter will be sent informing the student of his/her dismissal status.

 Readmission after Dismissal

 The student will be required to complete a “Petition for Reinstatement” with appropriate documentation and provide a copy of ALL prior Academic Success Contract(s) submitted to the counseling office.
-A reinstated student will be required to meet with a counselor prior to registration to develop a current “Academic Success Contract” until performance has cleared Probationary/Dismissal status.
-Reinstated students may be dismissed for two semesters or more performance does not improve.
+A reinstated student will be required to meet with a counselor prior to registration to develop a current “Academic Success Contract” until the performance has cleared Probationary/Dismissal status.
+Reinstated students may be dismissed for two semesters, or more performance does not improve.